nikola411/MEAN-application/README.md

 # MEAN-application

-This project was univercity homework project.
+This project was university homework project.
 It includes a full MEAN stack application and was done individually.